Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

-To further relate to finite samples, note that under typical assumptions---as confirmed by our estimation results in \cref{sub:est}---the locally linear regression estimator for regression-discontinuity-type variation converges at the rates no faster than $N^{-2/5} \gg N^{-1/2}$, reflecting that identification for the conditional average treatment effect at the cutoff is \emph{irregular} \citep{khan2010irregular}.
-As a result, asymptotically, estimators for the RD aTEs are much noisier than those for the lottery-driven aTEs, and pooling them with inverse-variance-type weights in \eqref{eq:bias_prop_score} results in diminishing weight on the RD aTEs.
+To further relate to finite samples, note that under typical assumptions---as confirmed by our estimation results in \cref{sub:est}---the popular locally linear regression estimator for regression-discontinuity-type variation converges at the rates no faster than $N^{-2/5} \gg N^{-1/2}$, reflecting that identification for the conditional average treatment effect at the cutoff is \emph{irregular} \citep{khan2010irregular}.
+As a result, asymptotically, estimators for the RD aTEs are much noisier than those for the lottery-driven aTEs, and pooling them with inverse-variance-type weights in (\cref{eq:bias_prop_score}) results in diminishing weight on the RD aTEs.

-Of course, in finite samples, $h_N$ is strictly positive, and so the weight put on the RD-driven parts is not exactly zero (though neither is the bias term).
-These estimators with vanishing weight on the RD-driven aTEs are still difficult to interpret, since the implicit weight is a function of the bandwidth $h_N$ and the sample size $N$.
-Nevertheless, these estimators can be simple to implement and efficient when treatment effects are homogeneous \citep{goldsmith2021estimating,angrist1998estimating}.
-The next section develops a simple diagnostic for the weight put on RD-driven aTEs for linear estimators.

-\subsection{Diagnostic}
+\subsubsection{Diagnostic}

-We introduce a simple diagnostic for regression-based procedures that gives upper and lower bounds on the weight put on students who are subjected to lottery variation.
+Motivated by this decomposition, we introduce a simple diagnostic for regression-based procedures that gives upper and lower bounds on the weight put on students who are subject to RD variation.
 For simplicity, we limit to considering binarized comparisons.
-That is, there is some treatment $\tilde D_i = \sum_{s \in S_1 \subset S} D_{is}$ corresponding to a subset $S_1$ of the schools $S$, where a student is considered treated if they are matched to a school in $S_1$ and untreated otherwise.
+That is, there is some treatment $\tilde D_i = \sum_{s \in S_1 \subset S} D_ {is}$ corresponding to a subset $S_1$ of the schools $S$, where a student is considered treated if they are matched to a school in $S_1$ and untreated otherwise.

 We consider linear estimators of the form where $\hat w_i$ is a function of $X_{1},\ldots, X_N, \tilde D_1,\ldots, \tilde D_N$.
 Any linear regression estimator with $Y_i$ on the left-hand side and functions of $X_i, \tilde D_i$ on the right-hand side can be written this way.
-We will also assume the estimator is associated with some user-chosen bandwidth parameter $h_N$.
+We will also assume the estimator is associated with some chosen bandwidth parameter $h_N$.